 The importance of adequate daily protein

-There is often a lot of mixed messaging about protein and how much we need.
-My goal is to help my clients shift through nutrition and diet information overwhelm, help make the complicated topics less complicated, and help them find a way of eating that works best for their bodies, while including essential nutrients!
+There’s a lot of mixed messaging out there about protein and how much we really need.
+My goal is to help my clients cut through the nutrition noise, simplify the complicated stuff, and find an eating plan that works for their unique bodies—while making sure they’re getting all the essential nutrients they need.

 It is also important to note that if we don’t produce enough HCL (hydrochloric acid), then we can’t properly break down and absorb protein.
 We also need enough protein in our diet to help signal the release of HCL.
 It can be common for people that have not had enough protein in their diet over a long period of time to not make enough HCL.
 This is where assessing digestive function and gut health is key!